The Spectacle Makers’ Society

 Events can only be booked by members of the Company but friends, family and guests can join in too.
 It’s an ideal way for potential new members to spend some time with us and try out how it feels to be a member of a friendly Livery Company.
 As colleagues and friends come as guests to Society occasions, they make friends, contribute to our Charity and often decide that they too would like to become Spectacle Makers.

 Each year, the Master (as President of the Society) organises a weekend to show off a favourite place in the UK.
-Each weekend includes a formal dinner with lots of optional activities – a guided walk, a riverboat trip, real ale in a historic pub, a private tour of a house or museum, golf, crazy golf or even Highland Games.
+Each weekend includes a formal dinner with lots of optional activities – anything from a guided walk, a riverboat trip, real ale in a historic pub, a private tour of a house or museum, golf, crazy golf or even Highland Games.
 You can choose to do as much, or as little, as you like.
 Masters’ Weekends in the last few years have extended from Kent to the Borders of Scotland, via a weekend in a Cambridge college and 24 hours with our affiliated Reserve Squadron during their training weekend.